AI-Index/arxiv-search/README.md

 Try to only have the notebook open in only one tab at a time or you risk losing work.

+## Dev Setup

+Important: Getting data out of arxiv.org is extremely slow.
+If you need to completely re-create this index for some reason it would be best to ask for as new a copy of the data from karpathy as possible.
+He might be willing to rsync you a zip of the db and text files which is all you really need to save *weeks* of downloading.

+### Requirements

+python 3.6

+### Install

+pip install -r requirements.txt

+### First time

+create_index.py - This will create the index directory and the initial schema for whoosh

+### Incrementally add new papers

+fetch_papers.py - Find details of new papers that don't exist in db.p download_pdfs.py - Get PDFs for papers we don't have txt files for in reverse chrono order. parse_pdf_to_text.py - Extract txt content from pdfs. update_index.py - Add new txt files into the Whoosh index

 ## System Administration

 ### Sessions